TheHive-Project/TheHiveDocs/admin/admin-guide.md

 ![statistics](../files/adminguide_statistics.png)

-For graphs based on time, user can choose metrics to show.
+For graphs based on time, the user can choose metrics to show.
 They are aggregated on interval of time (by day, week, month of year) using a function (sum, min or max).

-Some metrics are predefined (in addition to those defined by administrator) like case handling duration (how much time the case had been open) and number of case opening or closing.
+Some metrics are predefined (in addition to those defined by administrator) like case handling duration (how much time the case had been open) and number of cases open or closed.